Azure-Samples/media-services-v3-dotnet/VideoEncoding/EncodingWithMESCustomPreset_MultiChannel_Audio/README.md

 This sample demonstrates how to create an encoding Transform that uses channel mapping and audio track selection from the input source to output two new AAC audio tracks.
 The standard encoder is limited to outputting 1 Stereo track, followed by a 5.1 surround sound audio track in AAC format.

-In this example we input a source file with the following track layout of discreet audio tracks.
+In this example we input an audio only source file with the following track layout of discreet audio tracks.
+The file is named "surround-audio.mp4" in the project folder.

 1) Left stereo
 2) Right stereo